AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 ## Chart

 Depending on the data model and visualization purpose the bar chart may be single- or multi-series.
+Moreover, you can enable 3D mode for bar chart.

 ### Single Series